litmuschaos/litmus-docs/website/docs/concepts/chaoshub.md

 ---

 A ChaosHub is a collection of experiment templates and faults that you can use to create and launch chaos experiments.
-Both experiments and faults are stored as manifests in an appropriate directory structure.
-This way, new experiment templates and faults can be added directly to the repository as files.
-In addition, the experiment templates can be derived from the existing experiments to be saved in ChaosHub from the web UI.
+Both experiments and faults are stored as manifests in an appropriate directory structure that is maintained as a Git repository.

 - ChaosHub is accessed using a Git service provider such as GitHub, where ChaosHub exists as a repository.
 This allows native version control and management of the faults and experiment artifacts.

-- Chaos experiments can be created from the public [ChaosHub](http://hub.litmuschaos.io/) which is already connected to your ChaosCenter, or a custom ChaosHub which is a [fork](https://github.com/litmuschaos/chaos-charts) of the public ChaosHub where custom faults can be stored.
+- Chaos experiments can be created from the public [ChaosHub](http://hub.litmuschaos.io/) which is already connected to your ChaosCenter, or a custom ChaosHub which is a [fork](https://github.com/litmuschaos/chaos-charts) of the public ChaosHub.

 ## Prerequisites